Republican State Lawmakers Split Over Anti-Abortion Strategy

 "Number one, it'll probably never save a life if we go by what's happened in the past," Dunn argued on the Tennessee House floor.

-But it's money that ultimately stopped the heartbeat bill this year in Tennessee.
+But it's money that ultimately stopped the heartbeat bill this year in Tennessee (It stalled in committee this week, though the state's Senate Judiciary Committee agreed to review the bill this summer.)

 Senate Speaker Randy McNally says he's pro-life too, but has no interest in wasting tax dollars to make a point.

 Even worse, in the view of Republicans who voted against the heartbeat bill, the state could end up paying the legal fees for groups that defend abortion.